 Those faux pas led US District Judge George Wu, the stupefied referee in the underlying federal case, to utter one of the great cautionary passages in modern litigation:

 “I can understand the error once.
 But this is an error twice, three times, four times.
 And after a while, you just think to yourself: Well, if it was that important, it shouldn’t have been the subject (of) so many multiple errors.
 [T]his must be incredibly embarrassing to somebody.
 I don’t know who yet; but it must be incredibly embarrassing.
 I’ve never seen a situation where you had privileged documents produced over and over and over again.
 What can one say?”

 What can one say?
 This stuff really happens.
 And any litigator who's seen his or her fair share of complex litigation has their own horror story.
 Do your homework before you choose a solution or hire an outside vendor.
 Ask for references, talk to those references, and be sure that you make your RFP as detailed and minutia-ridden as possible.
 The company that will bend over backward to get your business is more likely to bend over backward when they have your business.
 There are even nifty review sites that do some of the vetting for you.

-“Fake it to make it” doesn’t fly when there are thousands or millions of documents flying around in a case, court-ordered deadlines to meet, and serious — as we’ve established — penalties for getting discovery wrong.
-Those who think PST refers to a time zone shouldn’t be in charge of complex document reviews or any of the discovery stages preceding it.
+"Fake it until you make it" doesn't fly when there are thousands or millions of documents flying around in a case, court-ordered deadlines to meet, and serious -- as we've established -- penalties for getting discovery wrong.
+Those who think PST refers to a time zone shouldn't be in charge of complex document reviews or any of the discovery stages preceding it.

 A much touted draft of a legal ethics opinion from the California Bar states it pretty plainly: